omkarnerale18/movie-search-website/README.md

 # 🎬 CinemaVerse - Movie Search Website

 CinemaVerse is a movie search web application built with **HTML, CSS, and JavaScript**.
-It uses a movie API to fetch real-time movie and TV series details, including posters, release year, ratings, genres, and descriptions.
+It uses the **FakeStore API** to fetch and display details, including posters, release year, ratings, genres, and descriptions.

 ---